The P$^3$ Dataset: Pixels, Points and Polygons for Multimodal Building Vectorization: The dataset

-\paragraph{Aerial LiDAR point clouds.} The LiDAR point clouds exhibit a density ranging from 6 to 21 points per square meter across different regions.
-The point clouds are georeferenced to the same coordinate system as the images.
-We clip them to equally sized non-overlapping tiles of 56~m$\times$56~m.
+The LiDAR point clouds exhibit a density ranging from 6 to 21 points per square meter across different regions.
+The point clouds are georeferenced to the same coordinate system as the images {and are spatially well alligned with the images.
+The data comes from national mapping agencies with documented quality specifications (linked in \tabref{tab:source}); for example, swisstopo reports a planimetric accuracy of $\pm$20~cm ($1\sigma$) and an altimetric accuracy of $\pm$10~cm ($1\sigma$).} We clip them to equally sized non-overlapping tiles of 56~m$\times$56~m.
 This results in 194k LiDAR tiles -- slightly fewer than image tiles due to missing LiDAR data in certain areas, such as deep water.
 On average, the LiDAR tiles contain between 20k and 70k points.
 We preserve the original point cloud density without resampling.
 Additionally, we do not color the point clouds, as it would first require to orthorectify the images before projecting the image colors on them.